Tkei-54/Tongi-Aviation-Data-Analysis/README.md

 This is a repository of an Analysis of Aviation Data as part of my submission for my Moringa School Phase 1 project.

 The project is focused on Data Analysis of an Aviation Dataset documenting aviation accidents primarily in the United States, but also in the larger globe.
-The generated insights from my analysis are used to offer business insights to an aviation business.
+The generated insights from my analysis are used to offer business insights to an aviation business seeking to launch.

 The dataset was obtained from the following Kaggle Link: https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses